IBSA operations are overseen by an experienced, independent board of 7 directors.

 John Vines OAM, IBSA Chair

-John Vines has been Chair of the Innovation and Business Industry Skills Council (IBSA) since 2004.
+John Vines has been Chair of the IBSA Board since 2004.
 From 1984-2008 he was Chief Executive of the Association of Professional Engineers, Scientists and Managers, Australia (APESMA).
-A civil engineer, John Vines has an economics degree and an MBA.
-John is Chairman of Austbrokers Countrywide Financial Services Group, and a Board Member of a number of entities including, Carroll and Richardson, Premium Plantations and The Professional Standards Council.
-He is a Fellow of the Australian Institute of Company Directors.
-Until recently he was a member of the National Skills Standards Council and the Minimum Wage Panel, Fair Work Commission.
+A civil engineer by profession, John Vines has an economics degree and a Master of Business Administration.
+He is Chairman of Austbrokers Countrywide Financial Services Group and the Professional Standards Council, a Director of Carroll and Richardson, and a Fellow of the Australian Institute of Company Directors.
+Until recently, he was a member of the National Skills Standards Council and the Minimum Wage Panel, Fair Work Commission.

-He has been a member of a number of Government boards and inquiries including a member of the Australian Science, Technology and Engineering Council (1991–1997), a member of the Prime Minister’s Science, Engineering and Innovation Council (1990–1997) and Deputy Chair of the Australian Government’s Industry Task Force on Leadership and Management Skills (1993–1995).
+John has been a member of Government boards and inquiries including a member of the Australian Science, Technology and Engineering Council (1991–1997), a member of the Prime Minister’s Science, Engineering and Innovation Council (1990-1997) and Deputy Chair of the Australian Government’s Industry Task Force on Leadership and Management Skills (1993–1995).

 John was awarded the Order of Australia Medal in 2001 and in 2003 he was also awarded a Centenary of Federation Medal.

-Peter is the CEO and Director of the SAS Group – a specialist government, business relations and communications firm, is the principal of TACTIC Consulting Services and a committee member of The Brisbane Club.
-He was previously a General Manager with the Queensland Chamber of Commerce and Industry, responsible for employment, education and training policy and Queensland Apprenticeship Services.
+Peter is the Managing Director of the SAS Group – a specialist government and business relations and strategic communications firm.
+He is the Vice President of The Brisbane Club and chair of the Property and Finance Committees.
+He was previously a General Manager with the Queensland Chamber of Commerce and Industry, responsible for employment, education and training policy and Chief Executive Officer of Queensland Apprenticeship Services.
 He was a member for 10 years of the Australian Chamber of Commerce and Industry Ministerial Advisory Committee on Education and Training.
-Peter chairs the IBSA Finance, Audit and Risk Management Committee and is a member of the Business Development Committee.
 He holds a Master of Business Administration, a Bachelor of Business (Marketing), and is a member of the Australian Institute of Company Directors.

 Rhyll Gardner is a highly experienced senior executive and consultant with a diverse and distinguished career in financial services operating at executive and general management across a wide variety of disciplines.
 Her 25 years of expertise and experience spans across strategy, marketing and communications, training, risk management, sales, product management and finance.
-Her senior management roles have included managing large teams of >1000 people and building capability, professionalism and innovation capacity in the workforces.
+Her senior management roles have included managing large teams of more than 1,000 people and building capability, professionalism and innovation capacity in the workforce.

 Rhyll’s previous executive positions include Managing Director, Queensland and General Manager, Northern NSW for St. George Bank and, General Manager, Strategy for Westpac and Head of Strategy and M&A for Bank of Queensland.
 She holds Bachelor degrees in Economics and Commerce, a Masters degree in Applied Finance and an Executive MBA from INSEAD.
 She is also a Graduate Member of the Australian Institute of Company Directors.